A Complete Illustrated History

 Alex was killed in the line of duty as a cop, and brought back as an invincible cyborg called RoboCop.
 The robotic enforcer was built by the corrupt local law-enforcement organization called the OmniConsumer Products Corporation (OCP).
 RoboCop took various elements of past robotic designs, such as Gort's head, "Fake" Maria's legs, and C-3PO's body.
 Beneath its exterior, it had a human face.
 When in sleep mode (in a chair), it was battery-recharged and reconfigured.

-During an experimental demonstration in the boardroom, after ED-209 gave a warning when a gun was threateningly pointed at it: "Please put down your weapon.
-You have 20 seconds to comply," it malfunctioned and killed its opponent Kinney (Kevin/Ken Page) with a violent volley of shots, even though the weapon was surrendered.
+During an experimental demonstration in the boardroom, after the crouched, combat-stanced ED-209 gave a warning when a gun was threateningly pointed at it: "Please put down your weapon.
+You have 20 seconds to comply," it malfunctioned and killed its opponent Kinney (Kevin/Ken Page) with a violent volley of shots from its Gatling gun hands, even though the weapon was surrendered.
 The faulty robot was excused by OCP Senior President Dick Jones (Ronny Cox): "I'm sure it's only a glitch, a temporary setback."

 Sequels: RoboCop 2 (1990), RoboCop 3 (1993).